Young Justice (TV series): Viewership and demand

-During its initial run, the series was one of Cartoon Network’s highest-rated shows.
+During its initial run, the series was one of Cartoon Network's highest-rated shows.
 In March 2012, the DC Nation programming block achieved double- and triple-digit ratings gains compared to the previous year.
 The second season averaged 1.9 million viewers every Saturday after returning to Cartoon Network, with the series finale, "Endgame" becoming the network's top-rated show for the week of March 11–17, 2013, surpassing other popular series such as Regular Show (2010–2017), Adventure Time (2010–2018), and Dragons: Riders of Berk (2012–2018).

 In early 2019, the data analytics company Parrot Analytics reported that the third season was one of the top two most in-demand digital original series in the U.S., alongside Titans (2018–2023).
 However, both series experienced a decline in demand as they entered a "hiatus" that year.
 In May 2023, a study by Parrot Analytics found that Young Justice is 15.2 times more in demand among U.S. viewers than the average TV series.
 The study using data from streaming, downloads, social media engagement, and fan and critic ratings, ranks the show in the top 2.7% of all programs in the U.S., with a 94.1% rank in the action/adventure genre.
 By May 2025, it maintained strong popularity with 12.3 times the average audience demand and ranked in the 97.7% within the drama genre, despite a slight 0.1% decline in demand.

 Critical response and influence

 Young Justice became a cult-favorite animated series, and it was praised for handling mature and complex storylines.
 It developed a strong fanbase that successfully rallied for its revival after the second-season cancellation in 2013.
-Following this cancellation, the show was described as a "mature, intelligent" series that was replaced by the "juvenile Teen Titans Go!."
-The series also placed at number 20 on IGN's "Top 25 Comic Book Shows of All Time," in 2011, and took third place in a TV.com readers' poll for the "Best Animated Series" of 2012 and placed fifth in 2013 even after being cancelled.
+Following this cancellation, the show was described as a "mature, intelligent" series that was replaced by the "juvenile Teen Titans Go!".
+The series also placed at number 20 on IGN's "Top 25 Comic Book Shows of All Time", in 2011, and took third place in a TV.com readers' poll for the "Best Animated Series" of 2012 and placed fifth in 2013 even after being cancelled.

-Geoff Johns took a liking to Kaldur’ahm as Aqualad, which led to the character being introduced into mainstream comic continuity in Brightest Day #4 as the second incarnation of the mantle.
+Geoff Johns took a liking to Kaldur'ahm as Aqualad, which led to the character being introduced into mainstream comic continuity in Brightest Day #4 as the second incarnation of Aqualad.
 In the comics, he appears as Jackson Hyde, a teenager from New Mexico largely unaware of his Atlantean roots.
 On the program Conan, Conan O'Brien visited Bruce Timm during one of his segments and they developed a super hero named The Flaming C. However, on several occasions, their original creation would be animated in preexisting sequences from Young Justice using the voice acting of whichever character Flaming C was placed over.
 These scenes were taken from "Fireworks", "Welcome to Happy Harbor", "Schooled", and "Denial".